thelasttoto/dir/tools/python/client/README.md

 ## Features

-- **Model Bindings**: The SDK includes pre-generated Python proto stubs for all API endpoints, making it easy to call the API without needing to manually define the request and response structures.
 - **Store API**: The SDK includes a store API that allows developers to push the agent data model to the store and retrieve it from the store.
 - **Routing API**: The SDK provides a routing API that allows developers to publish and retrieve agents to and from the